About the BSP

 The remit of the Society is broad.
 It promotes and supports the academic study of parasitology in all its many guises.
 This can be from experimental to theoretical approaches as applied to infection biology and disease research or from ecological to medical & veterinary studies in global health and international aid.
 Each year students are given financial support to attend BSP meetings and scholarship schemes are in place to support fieldwork and training events.

-The Membership of the BSP is still growing and now stands well over 1500 in number.
+The Membership of the BSP stands at around 800 in number.
 Approximately a third of members are from overseas locations.
 Highlights of the annual BSP calendar include the annual residential meetings in spring and autumn which are focused upon general and specialist aspects of parasitology.
 Written academic outputs include special issues or supplements in a variety of scientific journals and books.

 Joining the BSP gives parasitologists a number of important benefits: